Ross Rocks

 The Gardener**, 5.8.
 FA Dave Curry May 2014.
 Just to the right of Gneiss Jugs is a corner that goes up to a slight overhang.
 Follow that straight up.
 It then traverses right across a slab to a great stance on a pointed corner.
 Go straight up the broken corner to the top.
 About 85 feet.

-Don't Bleed on Me***, 5.11-.
+Don't Bleed on Me***, 5.11a.
 FA Dave Curry Oct 2013.
 There is some sharp rock near the top hence the name.
 About 85 feet.
+You will want to stick-clip the first bolt.

 Disney World***, 5.7+.
 FA: Brian Phillips Aug 2012.
 Follow the dihedral just to the right of Don’t Bleed on Me to a face with a thin horizontal crack.
 Traverse following the crack and turn the corner.
 Follow easy ground to face.
 Go around the overhang to the left.
 Go up a flake and head toward the arête.
 Follow the arête to the top.
 About 90 feet.
 Double .5 (purple) Camalots.
 Gear beta below.